 If you signed a Will while living in another state, then moved to Arizona, it’s possible your Will may still dispose of your estate assets as you intended.
 However, your Will is such an important document, it’s best to have an attorney review it to make sure it complies with Arizona law.
 Generally, a Will is probated and assets distributed using local laws noted in the Will unless exceptions apply.

-Not Sure if Your Will Complies with Arizona Law?
+Not Sure If Your Will Complies With Arizona State Law?

 If you’ve moved to Arizona since the last time you executed a Will, it’s time for a review.
 A qualified Arizona estate planning attorney can let you know if changes are needed to your estate plan compliant with Arizona law.

 At Keystone Law Firm, we use our 5-Step Process to help clients like you decide which documents to include in your personal estate plan.
-Call us at (480) 418-8448 or visit our website at keystonelawfirm.com to check out some of our free seminars.
-Serving the greater Chandler area, including Ahwatukee, Gilbert, Sun Lakes, Mesa, and Tempe.
+Call us at (480) 418-8448.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.